kbenzie/git-workshop/readme.md

 ### Mergetool

-Solving merge conflicts can be a difficult and tedious task which can be made much easier with a visual merge tool such as [meld](http://meldmerge.org/).
-Meld is available for [Windows](http://sourceforge.net/projects/meld-installer/) as well as Unix based systems.
+Solving merge conflicts can be a difficult and tedious task which can be made much easier with a visual merge tool such as [meld](http://meldmerge.org/). `meld` is available for [Windows](http://sourceforge.net/projects/meld-installer/) as well as Unix based systems.
 Other merge tools are available and are usually a personal preference.

 In order to setup Git to take advantage of an installed merge tool on Windows we need to perform the following configuration.
 Take care to replace the path to your merge tool with the correct path to the exectuable.